JiriChara/redux-blower/README.md

 **redux-blower** is a tiny library that helps you to improve the readability and the performance of your [Redux](https://github.com/reactjs/redux) applications.

-:warning: **Caution** Still work in progress.
-Library will be finished in next couple of days!

 ## How?

 Typical [Redux](https://github.com/reactjs/redux) application has couple of reducers which are usually functions with big switch statements.
 When an action is triggered, Redux is going through ALL reducers, ALL switch statements and  ALL `case`s  in order to decide if something should happen.
 Imagine that you have a Redux application with 100 reducers of average 5 case callbacks.
 That would mean that for each triggered action up to 500 comparisons has to be made.
 Additionally reducers will most-likely end up as functions with high complexity and they are not easy to read.
 Now let me show you what **redux-blower** can do!